Why do great ideas fail to become great products?

 How do I objectively evaluate and rank innovation ideas across a team?

-The Idea Assessment Template-an MS Excel scoring model with a weighted nine-criteria framework designed to evaluate hundreds of ideas objectively and produce a ranked prioritization that replaces gut-feel decisions with structured, transparent scoring.
+The Idea Assessment Template - an MS Excel scoring model implementing the Innovation Mode Nine-Dimension Idea Assessment Model.
+It evaluates ideas across nine weighted dimensions and produces a ranked prioritization that replaces gut-feel decisions with structured, transparent scoring.
 It is the antidote to the HiPPO problem: where the Highest Paid Person's Opinion determines which ideas advance.

-• The nine evaluation criteria cover every dimension of idea viability: problem importance, strategic alignment, solution effectiveness, technical feasibility, economic feasibility, ease of development, operational simplicity, business impact, novelty, and market demand certainty.
+• The nine evaluation criteria from the Innovation Mode methodology cover every dimension of idea viability: problem importance, strategic alignment, solution effectiveness, technical feasibility, economic feasibility, ease of development, operational simplicity, business impact, novelty, and market demand certainty.

 • The automated scoring system calculates composite scores and ranks all submitted ideas, producing a defensible shortlist that reduces the political pressure on judges and builds contributor trust in the process.